Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

-To be the most loved, well known and visited home for the lesbian, gay, bisexual, transgender and intersex (LGBTIQ) community in Australia.
+To be the most loved, well known and visited home for LGBTIQ+ communities in Australia.

 - Catalysing our community

 - Respecting and supporting each other

 - Demonstrating leadership for the LGBTIQ+ community